Azure/sg-aks-workshop/governance-security/SCENARIO.md

 * Implement Security Least Privilege Principle
 * Log Everything for Audit Reporting purposes
 * Ensure Security Controls are being met (No Drifting)
-* Monitoring and Alerting Events
+* Monitoring and Alerting for SecurityEvents

   * Alert when SSH into Container
   * AKS Cluster has IP whitelisting set